SSGL-SEP/t-sne_cruncher/docs/technical_documentation.md

 ### Feature extraction

 All feature extraction functions are in [fingerprint.py](../subprocesses/fingerprint.py).
-The extractions themselves are done using functions in the lobrosa library.
+The extractions themselves are done using functions in the librosa library.

 Extraction is done by mapping input files to fingerprints using a processing pool.
 As such the process is fairy good at utilizing available processing power and has a fairly sane memory footprint.